Disciples on a road trip

 - 9:7 Herod Antipas2 heard about what was going on.
 He didn’t know what to think about it.
 On the one hand, some people were saying that Jesus was John the Baptist who had come back from the dead.

-- 9:8 Others said it was Elijah who had come back from the dead.
+- 9:8 Others said it was Elijah who had come back.
 Still others picked other prophets from their history and said that’s who Jesus was.

 - 9:9 Herod said, “I beheaded John.3 So who is this guy I’ve been hearing so much about?”
 Herod kept looking for an opportunity to meet Jesus.